Queen’s Management School Gender Equality Initiative: Overview

 During my time at Queen’s we have made quite a lot of progress on gender equality, but we have still a long way to go.
 It’s great that we have a female head of school, but we need more women at senior levels in the school.
 In economics and finance, we need better gender balance at every level.
 Dr Renee Prendergast

 About Athena SWAN

-This year the Management School is applying for a Bronze Athena SWAN Charter Mark.
+In May 2020, Queen’s Management School was awarded a Bronze Athena SWAN Charter Mark.
 Bronze institution awards recognise that the institution has a solid foundation for eliminating gender bias and developing an inclusive culture that values all staff.Read More

 QMS Gender Equality

 The QMS Gender Equality Blog was developed to share information on our research, teaching, and engagement activities related to promoting gender equality in a fast, informative, and accessible way.

 In addition, the blog allows us to provide updates in relation to our progress towards attaining an Athena Swan Bronze Charter Mark.

 Annual Diversity Lecture Series

 In June 2019, former President of Ireland, Mary McAleese, formally launched the Queen’s Management School Annual Mary McAleese Diversity Lecture Series during an event at the University.
 The new lecture series is part of Queen’s Management School’s mission to promote greater equality and diversity in the workplace, particularly with regards to ensuring equality of opportunity and respect for diversity across the University and the wider community.Read More